-ORCA-V1 trial results were presented at the Society for Research on Nicotine and Tobacco, or SRNT, European Annual Meeting in September 2023, the SRNT U.S. Annual Meeting in March 2024, and final study results were published in the Journal of the American Medical Association, or JAMA, Internal Medicine in May 2024.
+ORCA-V1 trial results were presented at the Society for Research on Nicotine and Tobacco, or SRNT, European Annual Meeting in September 2023, the SRNT U.S. Annual Meeting in March 2024, the Society of General Internal Medicine U.S. Annual Meeting in May 2024 and final study results were published in the Journal of the American Medical Association, or JAMA, Internal Medicine in May 2024.

-Company-Sponsored Phase 3 Clinical Trials for Smoking Cessation Indication
+Completed Company-Sponsored Phase 3 Clinical Trials for Smoking Cessation Indication